Nigerian Air Force

 The Nigerian Air Force (NAF) is the air branch of the Nigerian Armed Forces.
-It is the youngest branch of the Nigerian Armed Forces, established four years after the nation became independent.
+It is the youngest branch of the Nigerian military, established four years after the nation became independent.
 As at 2021, the air force is one of the largest in Africa, consisting of over 18,000 personnel.
-Some of its popular aircraft include the Chengdu F-7s, Dassault-Dornier Alpha Jets, JF-17 Thunder Block II, T129 Atak, Agusta Westland 109, Eurocopter EC135 and Embraer EMB 314 Super Tucano.
+Some of its popular aircraft include the Chengdu F-7s, Dassault-Dornier Alpha Jets, JF-17 Thunder, T129 Atak, Agusta Westland 109, Eurocopter EC135 and Embraer EMB 314 Super Tucano.

-History
+Historical events

 Although an air force was originally proposed in 1958, many lawmakers preferred to rely on the United Kingdom for air defense.
 But during peacekeeping operations in Congo and Tanganyika, the Nigerian Army had no air transport of its own, and so in 1962, the government began to recruit cadets for pilot training in various foreign countries, with the first ten being taught by the Egyptian Air Force.

 1960s

 The Nigerian Air Force was formally established on 18 April 1964 with the passage of the Air Force Act 1964.
 The Act stated that the "Nigerian Air Force shall be charged with the defense of the Federal Republic by air, and to give effect thereto, the personnel shall be trained in such duties as in the air as well as on the ground."
 The NAF was formed with technical assistance from West Germany (now Federal Republic of Germany).
 The air force started life as a transport unit with the first air crew trained with the Ethiopian Air Force.
 The second set of cadets underwent training in February 1963 with the Royal Canadian Air Force while some cadets were sent to train with the Indian Air Force.

 The head of the German Air Force Assistance Group (GAFAG) was Colonel Gerhard Kahtz, and he became the first commander of the NAF.
 The nucleus of the NAF was thus established with the formation of the Nigerian Air Force headquarters at the Ministry of Defense.

 The NAF did not acquire combat capability until several Mikoyan-Gurevich MiG-17 aircraft were presented by the Soviet Union in support of Nigeria's war effort during the Nigerian Civil War.
 On 13 August 1967, following several damaging attacks by Biafran aircraft, the USSR started delivering the first MiG-17s from Egypt to Kano IAP, simultaneously sending a large shipment aboard a Polish merchant ship.
 Initially two MiG-15UTI (NAF601 and NAF 602), and eight MiG-17 (NAF603 to NAF610) were supplied to Nigeria.
 Later six Il-28 bombers, initially flown upon deployment by Egyptian and Czech pilots, were delivered from Egypt and stationed at Calabar and Port Harcourt.